Skip to main content

 PawTracks may earn a commission when you buy through links on our site.

-Want to include your dog in your Easter celebrations?
-Here's how
+How to include your pet in Easter celebrations

-It’s that time of year again!
-Springtime is here and Easter is right around the corner.
-Now is the perfect time to begin making plans for your family.
-We’re all familiar with the Easter Bunny, but don’t forget about your Easter dogs.
 Whether you plan on hosting a nice dinner for your loved ones, arranging an Easter egg hunt for neighborhood kids, or spending the day enjoying the warmer weather, don’t forget about including your four-legged family members in the celebration.
 Easter dog activities are a fantastic way to include everyone, and we’ve gathered some of our favorite inspirational ideas to help you out.

-From an Easter basket that your pup can enjoy to cute Easter-themed accessories, you have so many options to explore.
+From an Easter basket that your pup can enjoy to cute Easter-themed accessories, you have many options to explore.
 Best of all, these options won’t take up much of your time, and how much money you choose to spend is entirely up to you.
 If Easter egg hunts and parties aren’t your thing, then there’s no need to go all out.
-The most important aspect of any holiday is spending time with loved ones — fur babies included.
+The most crucial aspect of any holiday is spending time with loved ones — fur babies included.

-A Corgi wearing Easter Bunny ears walks through a field of daisies
+A Corgi wearing Easter bunny ears

 With everyone else getting Easter treats left and right, it’s only fair your dog does too.
 Thankfully, pet stores and sites are chock full of treats for your fur baby, so they won’t be left out.
 You can even find festive, seasonal treats like , the doggy version of Peeps!
 Their soft texture is great for pups with dental concerns, while the sweet flavor and aroma make them perfect for the sweetest season.